 Knowledge: Broken-Line Graph

 The broken-line graph is used to illustrate a trend in data overtime.
-Continuous data a form of quantitative data that can be measured, but not counted, such as time, height and mass.
-Junior division students typically use the broken-line graph to illustrate change over a period of time, such as a change in temperature or the growth of a plant.
+Continuous data is a form of quantitative data that can be measured, but not counted, such as time, height and mass.
+Junior Division students typically use the broken-line graph to illustrate change over a period of time, such as a change in temperature or the growth of a plant.
 For example, we measured the water level of the Blanche River every month of the year and obtained the following results.

 Month J F M A M J J A S O N D